OPT Calibration Technician Jobs

 What happens if my Calibration Technician employer cannot sponsor an H-1B after my OPT ends?

 OPT work authorization is time-limited, and not every employer will pursue H-1B sponsorship.
-If your current employer cannot sponsor you, your options include finding a new employer who will file an H-1B petition on your behalf, exploring other visa categories like the O-1 if you have exceptional credentials, or returning to school for a higher degree to restart your OPT clock.
+If your current employer cannot sponsor you, your options include finding a new employer who will file an H-1B petition on your behalf, exploring other visa categories like the O-1 visa if you have exceptional credentials, or returning to school for a higher degree to restart your OPT clock.